$749,421Average Value$733Average Price per Sq Ft6Homes For Sale

 View GreatSchools Rating Methodology

-This distinctive four-unit property in Long Beach’s sought-after Rose Park neighborhood blends timeless Craftsman character with excellent investment potential.
+This distinctive four-unit property (ADU potential) in Long Beach’s sought-after Rose Park neighborhood blends timeless Craftsman character with excellent investment potential.
 The front house, currently vacant and perfect for an owner-occupant, is a spacious three-bedroom, two-bath home showcasing original wood floors, built-ins, and a large, covered porch framed by classic columns.
-A private fenced yard
+A private

 Discover your perfect home where comfort meets convenience.
-Our property offers a blend a welcoming atmosphere, and spacious 2 bedroom, 2 bathroom apartments in Long Beach.
-An ideal living environment for everyone!
+Our premier property offers a blend of modern amenities and a welcoming atmosphere, ensuring an ideal living environment for everyone.
+From spacious interiors to beautifully maintained outdoor spaces, each detail is designed to enhance your everyday living experience.
 Don't miss the opportunity to make it your own.
-Visit us today to see your next home!Amenities included: vinyl & tile floors, your own private balcony and laundry in building.
+Visit us today to see

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.